k8s-class/troubleshoot_cluster/README.md

 # Where to search for answers.

 ```

+If running in Azure on AKS - https://docs.microsoft.com/en-us/azure/aks/view-master-logs

 SSH into master and worker nodes to look at logs.
 Use journalctl -u kubelet

 ### Master